Book Now

 Installed cost: $8-14 per square foot.

-For a full comparison of hardwood and LVP, check out our hardwood vs. LVP guide for Utah homes.
+For a full comparison of hardwood and waterproof laminate, check out our hardwood vs. Laminate guide for Utah homes.

-Standard laminate does not belong in a kitchen.
-The HDF core absorbs water and swells.
-One spill that reaches a seam, one slow leak under the dishwasher, and you’re looking at bubbled, warped planks that can’t be fixed, only replaced.
+Short answer: skip it.
+Standard laminate has an HDF core that absorbs water and swells.
+One spill that reaches a seam, one slow leak under the dishwasher, and you’re looking at warped planks that can’t be fixed, only replaced.
+Waterproof laminate (like GemCore) is a completely different product.
+It uses a composite core with a 3-part waterproof system and is designed for exactly this kind of exposure.
+For kitchens, waterproof laminate is the right call.
+Standard laminate is not.

 The Open Floor Plan Problem (And How to Solve It)